uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

-- Should the set of published event types be configurable (e.g. via a system property or database setting), or is the hardcoded set of five sufficient for the initial release?
+- ~~Should the set of published event types be configurable (e.g. via a system property or database setting), or is the hardcoded set of five sufficient for the initial release?~~ **Resolved:** Configurable via the `uyuni.mqtt.events.enabled` property.
-- Should the publisher buffer a bounded number of events when the broker is temporarily unavailable, or is the current skip-and-log behavior acceptable?
+- ~~Should the publisher buffer a bounded number of events when the broker is temporarily unavailable, or is the current skip-and-log behavior acceptable?~~ **Resolved:** The current skip-and-log behavior is acceptable.
+Dropping and logging offline events is preferred to avoid unbounded memory buildup.
 - ~~Should the MQTT topic prefix (`uyuni/events/`) be configurable to support multi-server environments where each Uyuni instance publishes to a shared broker?~~ **Resolved:** Topics now include the server FQDN as the second segment (`uyuni/<fqdn>/...`), enabling multi-instance environments natively.
-- Authentication and TLS: should the first version support username/password or TLS client certificates for broker connections, or is unauthenticated localhost-only access sufficient initially?
+- ~~Authentication and TLS: should the first version support username/password or TLS client certificates for broker connections, or is unauthenticated localhost-only access sufficient initially?~~ **Resolved:** Username and password authentication is supported via the configuration properties `uyuni.mqtt.broker.username` and `uyuni.mqtt.broker.password` (or via environment variables).
+TLS client certificates are left for a future enhancement.